 Geographically, Pepsodent is a brand that targets urban and rural areas.
 To help with the purpose of behavioral segments The brand offers everything from regular use to full care segment the products.

-With variations such as Pepsodent children, Pepsodent G and Pepsodent Milk Teeth Strawberry targets a broad variety of demographic segments.
+Variations such as Pepsodent children, Pepsodent G, and Pepsodent Milk Teeth Strawberry target a broad variety of demographic segments.

 Pepsodent is a firm believer in Selective Specialization through Pepsodent Kids for kids, smaller and more affordable versions destined for the rural markets, and Pepsodent full for the Urban educated class.

-Pepsodent throughout its history has been experimenting on the company’s positioning through various advertising campaigns such as:
+Pepsodent throughout its history has been experimenting with the company’s positioning through various advertising campaigns such as: